 - What’s going on?

 - What are your needs of yours not being met?

 - What would you like to happen?

-The beauty of asking these questions is that answering them may be enough to resolve the conflict on its own: sometimes, just getting their feelings off their chest will be enough for an employee to feel better.
-Often, talking things through outloud can help them realize how to resolve the conflict themselves.
+The beauty of asking these questions is that answering them may be enough to resolve the conflict independently.
+Sometimes, just getting their feelings off their chest will be enough for employees to feel better.
+Often, talking things out loud can help them realize how to resolve the conflict themselves.

 But these types of conversations won’t always resolve an employee’s issues.
 That’s when it’s crucial that your managers actively listen to their employee’s description of the incident, their needs, and what type of support they want from their manager.

 2. Choose a Conflict Style

 The Dual Concern Model is a powerful model developed by organizational psychologists, including Dean Pruitt and Jeffrey Rubin, that bases conflict resolution on the dimensions of assertiveness and empathy.
 Assertiveness is the level at which you are concerned for yourself, while empathy is your concern for others.
 According to this model, there are five ways to address conflict: competition, collaboration, compromise, avoidance, and accommodation.